antlas0/meshtastic_visualizer/README.md

 # Meshtastic Visualizer
 Python PyQt graphical interface to interface with a local node.
+Main framework used is PyQt6.
+(Screenshots may be out of date).

 Work based on original repository of "Meshtastic Chat Desktop"